 Endothelial cell characteristics of healthy eyes and POAG eyes

 ECD was significantly lower in patients with POAG (2757 ± 262 cells/mm2) compared to the control group (2959 ± 236 cells/mm2).
 The average cell area was significantly increased in glaucoma patients (364.37 ± 34.05 μm2) compared with the control group (322.23 ± 54.69 μm2).
 Consistently, glaucoma patients exhibited increased maximum, minimum and SD of cell area.
-There were no significant differences in the CV of cell area and percentage of hexagonal cells between the two groups (Table 1, Figure 1).
+There were no significant differences in the coefficient of variation of cell area and percentage of hexagonal cells between the two groups (Table 1, Figure 1).

 The 60 POAG patients were further divided into two subgroups, untreated patients (n = 25) and patients receiving ophthalmic medications (n = 35) at the time of the study.
 No significant difference in age and gender was found between the subgroups.
 The patients receiving medication had significantly lower ECD (2686 ± 233 cells/mm2) compared to the untreated subgroup (2856 ± 272 cells/mm2).
 Both subgroups had lower cell densities compared to the controls; however, only the difference between patients receiving medication and healthy controls was significant.
-The maximum, minimum and SD of cell area, and percentage of hexagonal cells did not differ between the subgroups (Table 2).
+The maximum, minimum and SD of cell area and percentage of hexagonal cells did not differ between the subgroups (Table 2).

 Correlations between endothelial cell characteristics and IOP

 The mean IOP in POAG patients (24 ± 5 mmHg) was significantly higher than that in healthy controls (15 ± 2 mmHg).
 There was a negative correlation between ECD and mean IOP (r = −0.286, P = 0.004).
-Positive correlations were found between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029), and minimum cell area and mean IOP (r = 0.290, P = 0.003).
+Positive correlations were found between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029) and minimum cell area and mean IOP (r = 0.290, P = 0.003).
 The percentage of hexagonal cells was not correlated with mean IOP (Figure 2).

 DISCUSSION